V-2 rocket: Operational history

 The LXV Armeekorps z.b.V. formed during the last days of November 1943 in France commanded by General der Artillerie z.V.
 Erich Heinemann was responsible for the operational use of V-2.
 Three launch battalions were formed in late 1943, Artillerie Abteilung 836 (Mot.), Grossborn, Artillerie Abteilung 485 (Mot.), Naugard, and Artillerie Abteilung 962 (Mot.).
 Combat operations commenced in Sept.
 1944, when training Batterie 444 deployed.
 On 2 September 1944, the SS Werfer-Abteilung 500 was formed, and by October, the SS under the command of SS Lt.
 Gen Hans Kammler, took operational control of all units.
-He formed Gruppe Sud with Art.
+He formed Gruppe Süd with Art.
 Abt.
 836, Merzig, and Gruppe Nord with Art.
 Abt.
 485 and Batterie 444, Burgsteinfurt and The Hague.

 After Hitler's 29 August 1944 declaration to begin V-2 attacks as soon as possible, the offensive began on 7 September 1944 when two were launched at Paris (which the Allies had liberated less than two weeks earlier), but both crashed soon after launch.
 On 8 September a single rocket was launched at Paris, which caused modest damage near Porte d'Italie.
 Two more launches by the 485th followed, including one from The Hague against London on the same day at 6:43 pm. – the first landed at Staveley Road, Chiswick, killing 63-year-old Mrs. Ada Harrison, three-year-old Rosemary Clarke, and Sapper Bernard Browning on leave from the Royal Engineers, and one that hit Epping with no casualties.